10-6-pursuit/independent-study-project-example/readme.md

 ## Edge Cases and Concerns

 As mentioned above, the algorithm is not very efficient so the edge cases and concerns would be for large data inputs.
+Other sorting algorithms such as quick-sort and merge-sort have a time complexity of O(n\*log(n)) which are way more efficient.

 ## Citations